ingeniousambivert/virtualEye/README.md

 # virtualeye

-Virtual Eye for the sightless
+Virtual Eye for the sightless people

 ## Getting Started